 Then sometimes, arrogance can be greeted by a senatorial slap:

 Immigration is a case in point for Obama, but not the only one.
 In 2007, after the first comprehensive immigration bill had died, the senators were back at it, and again, Obama was notably absent, staffers and senators said.
 At one meeting, three key negotiators recalled, he entered late and raised a number of questions about the bill's employment verification system.
 Kennedy and Specter both rebuked him, saying that the issue had already been resolved and that he was coming late to the discussion.
-Kennedy dressed him down, according to witnesses, and Obama left shortly thereafter.
+Kennedy dressed him down, according to witnesses, and Obama left shortly thereafter."Senator Obama came in late, brought up issues that had been hashed and rehashed," Specter recalled.
+"He didn't stay long."

 This week brought another false claim of credit from Obama: